-DT FairBid Test Suite allows you to check that your app is properly set-up and ready to mediate using DT FairBid mediation.
-DT FairBid Test Suite enables you to verify that the mediated networks you chose for the app are integrated successfully, Placements and Instances are set-up and run as expected and ads are served successfully.
+DT FairBid Test Suite allows you to check that your app is set-up properly and ready to mediate using DT FairBid mediation.
+DT FairBid Test Suite enables you to verify that the mediated networks you chose for the app are fully integrated, that Placements and Instances are set-up as expected and that ads are served successfully.

 Showing the Test Suite

-Make sure you have started the SDK before calling this.
+Make sure you have initialized the SDK before calling this.

 Once you have launched DT FairBid Test Suite, you are presented with the main screen that contains 2 sections:

 To test that all selected mediated networks are properly integrated and ready to serve ads.